WHAT IS HACCP IN FOOD INDUSTRY

 - Continuous monitoring of the CCP’s and recording information and verification for the working of the HACCP plan.

 Food safety is of grave importance to the manufacturers of processed food products.
 Any product/s which may be responsible for injury, illness, or death of a consumer is anything which no manufacturer would like to produce or sell in the market.
 It creates catastrophic economic results for a food manufacturer when its product fails to create assurance in the market or among the minds of the consumer.
 The legal actions against the manufacturer by the regulatory bodies or competent authorities resulting in negative publicity may adversely have many more consequences in the brand resulting in affecting of a broad range of other products also.
 The heavy penalty and the risk of closure of the business due to the regulatory actions of the land are of critical concern for a manufacturer.
-To avoid all such possibilities the food manufacturers dedicate a significant amount of their resources for ensuring a safe food product for the consumer.
+To avoid all such possibilities the food manufacturers dedicate a significant amount of their resources to ensuring a safe food product for the consumer.
 At this point, the guidelines of the Hazard Analysis Critical Control Point (HACCP) system come to play an important role in the food manufacturer.

 HACCP in food Industry is a systematic approach to hazard identification, assessment, and control.
 HACCP programs identify the potential hazards which may be associated with food from growth, through harvesting, processing, storing, and distributing to the consumers’ hands.